 The LLM/MSc programme consists of 180 credits.
-Within the LLM programme there are a taught element (140 credits) and a Project (40 credits).
+Within the LLM programme there is a taught element (140 credits) and a Project (40 credits).
 The project must be written on a topic that has a meaningful relationship to issues of law and/or economics.
 The project must be written specifically on issues relevant to any of the modules offered on the programme (compulsory and relevant optional modules).

-To be awarded an MSc Law and Economics
+To be awarded an LLM Law and Economics

 Within the taught element students take either of the following two core modules: LWMTAI Advanced Issues in International Commercial Law (20 credits) or LWMTCF International Corporate Finance and the Law (20 credits).
-In addition within the taught element students take either of the following two core module options: ECM123 Regulation or ECM189 & ECM190 Microeconomics 1 and Microeconomics 2.
-Students also take as core: LWMTPS Project Skills (10 credits), and LWMTPR Project (40 credits).
+In addition within the taught element students take either of the following two core module options: ECM123 Regulation (20 credits) or ECM189 Microeconomics 1 (10 credits) and ECM190 Microeconomics 2 (10 credits).
+Students also take as core: LWMTPS Project Skills (10 credits) and LWMTPR Project (40 credits).
+The Project must be in an area relevant to any of the Law core modules or the modules in the Law LLM/MSc Law and Economics optional modules list.